ArchlyFi/archly-solidly-docs/pages/tokenomics.md

  * First 10 Telegram members (10%, 1M `$Arc`)
  * First 35 Telegram members (90%, 9M `$veArc`)

+ An additional 70M `$Arc` locked into `$veArc` for 4 years (10M to each new chain) was airdropped to Arbitrum Nova, Arbitrum One, BNB Chain (BSC), Fantom, Kava EVM, Optimism, and Polygon users.

 ### Team

 The team will receive an initial allocation that it will use to vote to drive emissions to key protocol pairs such as `$Arc-$USDC` and to support ongoing protocol development.
 The total team allocation is 15M (50%) in `$Arc` and `$veArc`.

-The team will vest 66.67% of its initial allocation in the form of a `$veArc` and use it to vote for `$Arc` pairs in perpetuity.
-This will be restricted to a 70/30 split between Arc pools (70%) and other pools (30%).
+For the Telos launch, the team vested 66.67% of its initial allocation in the form of a `$veArc` locked for 4 years (indefinitely) and use it to vote for pools in perpetuity.

+For the launch of additional chains, the team will receive 34M `$Arc` with 15M `$Arc` locked into `$veArc` for 4 years (indefinitely) and 19M `$Arc` to use for marketing, liquidity, and other tasks to support the team and Archly.

 While a fully autonomous and immutable protocol is an admirable objective, it comes at a cost.
 Archly Finance will ensure its long-term sustainability by